Followers

 ---- Original Article ----

 Attention USA!
-Wake up for God's sake and get your leaders in order, or better still retire some of them, especially Trump AND Biden, who have had their time.
+Wake up for God's sake and get your leaders in order, or better still retire some of them, especially Trump AND Biden, who are too old for office and have had their time.
 Why not even elect a woman because what you are offered is seriously flawed?

-We Europeans, for the most part, regard Donald Trump to be a dangerously smug narcissistic idiot criminal (along with others!), whose diktats to "make America great again" (as it was up to the 70's), will probably precipitate some sort of social implosion there; you have enough explosive factions, such as Jews, Blacks, Hispanics, Illegals and of course, good old Whitey: all chomping at their bits to aggravate each other, but "you", sane electorate, must sort out this mess.
+We Europeans, for the most part, regard Donald Trump to be a dangerously smug narcissistic idiot criminal (along with other traits!), whose diktats to "make America great again" (to how it was up to the 70's), will probably precipitate some sort of social implosion there; you have enough explosive factions, such as Jews, Blacks, Hispanics, Illegals and of course, good old Whitey: all chomping at their bits to aggravate each other, but "you", sane electorate, must sort out this mess.

-Start by retiring Biden (just about dead) and dump Trump because he's a chump.
+Start by retiring Biden (just about dead) and dump Trump because he's a chump-tyrant (growing a little moustache?).
 Of those two, Trump will screw you because Trump loves Trump alone and his history is nothing to be proud about, so pleaseUSA , US ,, Donald Trump , Trump , Biden , Biden and Trump , Trump and Biden

 (Pass it on!)